 - Use games

 Games are an easy way to get your kid talking about his emotions and to learn about others’ emotions.
 They are a simple way to teach your child to learn to control his emotions.
-The Emotions game is a simple age-appropriate game that can help you navigate conversations about emotions.
+The Emotions Kit proposes simple age-appropriate games that can help you navigate conversations about emotions.

 - Make your kid work out everyday